Clinical Pipeline

 NEXT PHASE

-ARAKODA is commercially available in the U.S. for malaria prevention and will be the subject of only targeted marketing efforts in 2023 as resources permit.
-An aggressive U.S. marketing campaign for malaria prevention may be undertaken in 2024 but will require a second capital raise to support it.
+ARAKODA is commercially available in the U.S. for malaria prevention and will be the subject of targeted marketing efforts in 2023.
+An aggressive U.S. marketing campaign for malaria prevention may be undertaken in 2024 but will require additional capital to support it.

 References: 1.
 Dow GS, Smith BL.
 Tafenoquine exhibits broad spectrum antifungal activity at clinically relevant concentrations in vitro and decreases lung fungal burden in an invasive pulmonary model of Rhizopus in vivo.
 New Microbe New Infect 2022; 45: 100964.
 2. Garcia-Bustos V, Cabanero-Navalon MD, Ruiz-Sari A, Ruiz-Gaitan AC, Salavert M, et al. What do we know about Candida auris?
 Microorganisms 2021;9:1–20.
 3. Fishman JA, Gans H; AST Infectious Diseases Community of Practice.
 Pneumocystis jiroveci in solid organ transplantation: Guidelines from the American Society of Transplantation Infectious Diseases Community of Practice.
 Clin Transplant.
 2019;33(9):e13587. doi:10.1111/ctr.13587.
 4. Sorbera LA, Castaner J, Garcia-Capdevila L. Celgosivir.
 Drugs Fut.
 2005, 30(6): 545. doi: 10.1358/dof.2005.030.06.914820.
 5. Watanabe S, et al. Optimizing celgosivir therapy in mouse models of dengue virus infection of serotypes 1 and 2: The search for a window for potential therapeutic efficacy.
 Antiviral Res.
 2016 Mar;127:10-9. doi: 10.1016/j.antiviral.2015.12.008.